skx/overseer/README.md

   * Lookups of A, AAAA, MX, NS, and TXT records.
 * FTP
 * HTTP & HTTPS
-   * Note that no certificate validation is coded explicitly.
 * IMAP & IMAPS
 * MySQL
 * ping